 As a matter of fact: if you come up with an idea for an online course, and you can’t find someone selling a course similar to what you want to offer, I’d find a new course.

-For now, I want you to know this: if there’s competition, that’s a GOOD thing.
+…and I’ll share more of those with you next.
+For now, I want you to know this: If there’s competition, that’s a GOOD thing.

 Maybe they’re looking to learn how to use a complicated piece of software.
 Maybe they don’t fit into their favorite jeans and want to lose weight.
 Maybe they’re stressed out and overwhelmed and want to take control of their calendar.

 Whatever the case: people buy online courses because they have a problem in their life and they want to solve it.

 I know this might sound like I’m oversimplifying it, but it IS that simple.
 Think about the problems your friends, colleagues, and family members come to you with… LISTEN TO THEM.

 And then see if you can create a repeatable course that helps people solve problems JUST LIKE THAT.

 Sometimes it’s an acute problem that people need to solve right away.
 For example: How to potty train your puppy (I could have used that one…).
 Other times it’s a lingering problem.
 For example: How to be more confident.